 On this day in history, June 16, 1738, Mary Katherine Goddard is born.
-Mary would become one of the most prominent printers of the American Revolution and would print the first copies of the Declaration of Independence that contained the names of all 56 singers.
+Mary would become one of the most prominent printers of the American Revolution and would print the first copies of the Declaration of Independence that contained the names of all 56 signers.

 Mary Katherine was born in New London, Connecticut to a wealthy doctor and postmaster.
 When her father died, Mary's mother moved the family to Providence, Rhode Island and lent her younger son, William, the money to open the Providence Gazette, the city's first newspaper, in 1762.
 As the business grew, William traveled a lot, leaving Mary Katherine and their mother to run the paper.